jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 The creature exists for a duration specific to each figurine.
 At the end of the duration, the creature reverts to its figurine form.
 It reverts to a figurine early if it drops to 0 hit points or if you use an action to speak the command word again while touching it.
 When the creature becomes a figurine again, its property can’t be used again until a certain amount of time has passed, as specified in the figurine’s description.

 Bronze Griffon (Rare).
 This bronze statuette is of a griffon rampant.
-It can become a [[griffon]] for up to 6 hours.
+It can become a [[Griffon]] for up to 6 hours.
 Once it has been used, it can’t be used again until 5 days have passed.

 GIANT FLY